aalemayhu/jamstack-oslo/README.md

 # JAMstack Oslo

-Notes on the organization and planning of [JAMstack Oslo][2].

-## Schedule
+If you have suggestions for topics or people who we should invite, please share them with us.
+We are actively looking for new people to join the organization team.
+If you are interested, please reach out.
+We are also very receptive to feedback and value it.
+Tell us what you like and what can be improved, thanks.

+## Ways to reach out

+### In person

 Physical planning meetings are scheduled on demand.
+If you prefer in person then attending the next meetup might be better, see [Meetup.com][2] for dates.

+### Monthly conference calls
-If you would like to help out with planning, you can attend the monthly conference call on the 5th from 7PM to 8PM in the [#monthly-planning][0] channel on Discord.

-For a full overview see the [public calendar][1].
+You can attend the community conference call on the 5th every month from 7PM to 8PM in the [#monthly-planning][0] channel on [Discord][0].
+For a full overview on the dates see our [public calendar][1].

+### Chat

+We a have a [Discord][0] server setup for real-time interactions.
+It's like Slack but better :wink:

+### Misc

+If you are old school then feel free to reach out on [Email](mailto:alexander@alemayhu.com?subject=JAMstack-Oslo).

+If you prefer issues you can open up one [here](https://github.com/JAMstack-Oslo/org-website/issues).

 ## Past meetings